MicrosoftDocs/VBA-Docs/api/Outlook.MailItem.Sender.md

 ## Remarks

 In a session where multiple accounts are defined in the profile, you can set this property to specify the account from which to send a mail item.
-Set this property to the  **AddressEntry** object of the user that is represented by the[CurrentUser](Outlook.Account.CurrentUser.md) property of a specific account.
+Set this property to the  **AddressEntry** object of the user that is represented by the [CurrentUser](Outlook.Account.CurrentUser.md) property of a specific account.

 If you set the  **Sender** property to an **AddressEntry** that does not have permissions to send messages on that account, Microsoft Outlook will raise an error.

 ## Example

 Michael Bauer provided the following code example.
-Michael is a [Microsoft Most Valuable Professional](https://mvp.microsoft.com/en-us/default.aspx
-) with expertise in developing Outlook solutions in Visual Basic and Visual Basic for Applications (VBA).
-Michael maintains a professional site at[VBOffice.net](https://www.vboffice.net/index.html?lang=en).
+Michael is a [Microsoft Most Valuable Professional](https://mvp.microsoft.com/) with expertise in developing Outlook solutions in Visual Basic and Visual Basic for Applications (VBA).
+Michael maintains a professional site at [VBOffice.net](https://www.vboffice.net/index.html?lang=en).

 The following VBA code example shows how to display the details of the sender of an e-mail.
 If the sender corresponds to a contact in the user's Outlook Contacts Address Book (CAB), the code example displays information about that contact in an inspector.
 If the sender is not a contact in the user's CAB, the code example displays details from the user's address entry (taken from the transport provider's address book container) in a dialog box.